croservices/cro/docs/reference/cro-http-router.md

 an integer and range-check them.
 Further, `subset` types based on `Int`, `UInt`, and `Str` are also allowed.

-Sometimes, multiple values may be provided for a given key, either in the query string or in the request body.
+Sometimes, multiple values may be provided for a given name in the query string.
 In these cases, if there is no type constraint, then an object of type `Cro::HTTP::MultiValue` will be passed.
 This object inherits from `List`, and so can be iterated to get the values.
 It also does the `Stringy` role, and stringifies to the various values joined by a comma.
 To rule this out, a `Str` constraint may be applied, which will refuse to accept the request if there are multiple values.
-To explicitly allow multiple values, use the `@` sigil (note that this may not be used in conjunction with any other type constraint).
+To explicitly allow multiple values, use the `@` sigil (note that this may not be used in conjunction with other type constraints).
 This will also happily accept zero or one values, giving an empty and 1-element list respectively.
+Use a `where` clause to further constrain this.

 ```
 my $app = route {